Springleaf Residence Launches From $878K — Is This 941-Unit Mega Development Worth It?

 Estimated TOP date | H2 2029 |

-Springleaf Residence, located along Upper Thomson Road, is a mega 941-unit condo developed by Guocoland and expected to TOP in the second half of 2029.
+Springleaf Residence, located along Upper Thomson Road, is a mega 941-unit condo developed by GuocoLand and expected to TOP in the second half of 2029.

-Springleaf Residences Unit Mix and Configurations
+Springleaf Residence Unit Mix and Configurations

 Unit type | Estimated size | Number of units | Unit breakdown |